moby/moby/docs/sources/articles/dockerfile_best-practices.md

 ### [`RUN`](https://docs.docker.com/reference/builder/#run)

-As always, to make your `Dockerfile` more readable, understandable, and maintainable, put long or complex statements on multiple lines separated with backslashes.
+As always, to make your `Dockerfile` more readable, understandable, and maintainable, put long or complex `RUN` statements on multiple lines separated with backslashes.

 Probably the most common use-case for `RUN` is an application of `apt-get`.